WELCOME TO ALLIED COMMAND TRANSFORMATION

 As part of the annual Norfolk NATO Festival, the Model NATO Challenge is a High School scholarship competition in which top candidates are chosen to participate in a North Atlantic Council simulation, chaired by Allied Command Transformation Staff.
 Each selected student Ambassador represents a NATO member and is assigned a mentor – an Allied Command Transformation military officer.
 Based on the students’ diplomacy and judgement skills, as demonstrated in the North Atlantic Council simulation, the top three finalists are awarded scholarships.

-As part of Allied Command Transformation’s 20th anniversary in June 2023, the Command invited students from across the Euro-Atlantic area and the Middle East and North Africa region to participate in a student challenge by recording a video on “How emerging and disruptive technologies impact the transformation of NATO.”
+As part of NATO’s 75th anniversary, Allied Command Transformation invites students from across the Euro-Atlantic area and the Middle East and North Africa region to participate in a student challenge.
 The best three students will be invited to Norfolk to discuss their ideas with NATO’s senior political and military leadership at the anniversary celebrations.

 For more information about the winners of the 2023 Student Challenge, please see here.

-The next Allied Command Transformation Student Challenge will open on 01 February 2024.
+The next Allied Command Transformation Student Challenge will open in early 2025.

 NATO and the College of William & Mary organized the 2023 NATO Youth Summit; this year’s theme was “Next Generation Freedom and Security.”
 The 2023 NATO Youth Summit started in Belgium and continued in Washington, D.C., with online participants able to engage throughout the transatlantic conversations.
 The summit covered issues like resilience, disinformation, and democracy, drawing expert discussion from industry and academia, as well as public and private entities.
 NATO Secretary General Jens Stoltenberg responded during Questions & Answers sessions, addressing several questions focusing on topics like youth involvement and climate change.
 NATO hosts this annual summit to ensure that emerging leaders are able to share their views and ideas as NATO addresses ongoing and next-generational challenges.